How to Know if You Should Bring Employees Back into the Building

 - Should a normal 12-seat conference room only accommodate six people in the new normal and does that mean companies will need more or less real estate?

-Concerns about spreading the coronavirus by touching common surfaces is likely to drive a greater prevalence in touchless, voice-activated environments – from technology to conference rooms.
+One of the biggest workplace outcomes caused by the 2020 pandemic is a new hyper-awareness of how much offices and in-person work environments spread illness.
+These concerns are driving a greater prevalence in touchless, voice-activated office tools – from technology to conference rooms.
 Voice, through products like Alexa, will be able to stand on its own as a modality of communication.
 This means that over the next several months, companies will work to figure out the best ways to appropriately clean to ensure every employee stays safe and healthy.

 Welcome to work from home – perhaps for good

-Therefore, here’s a second prediction: Working from the office and from home will have equal value.
+Prior to stay-at-home measures, many employees rarely – if ever – worked from their homes.
+It’s likely that a hybrid work structure is going to be the long-term norm for many industries moving forward.
 In the past, there was a focus on the in-room, in-office experience being the preference for many companies.
-And while it still might be an employers’ partiality, this just might not be possible.
+And while it still might be an employer’s preference, this just might not be possible.

-When calling the ranks back into the office, employers will need to be willing to change, to try new scenarios and understand that some things will be successful, and others will fail.
+When calling the ranks back into the office, employers will need to be willing to change some things around.
+Understand that you might not get it right the first time, and that’s okay!
 There is no definitive, one-size-fits-all solution that will make everything normal again.

 Remote work has shined a light on people’s ability – or lack thereof – to successfully work from home.

-Here’s prediction number three: Conference rooms will become a more valuable asset than ever, but they will not be the same as we once knew.
-It’s doubtful in the near future that 30 people will be setting around a large table in a conference room together.
+Conference rooms will become a more valuable asset than ever, but they will not be the same as we once knew.
+It’s doubtful in the near future that 30 people will be sitting around a large table in a conference room together.
 Realistically, it’s likely half will be physically present, which means the other half will need the capabilities to join the conference remotely.